MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 Everyone was already enjoying lively conversations when a loudspeaker announcement instructed us to move up to the third floor for introductions.
 The event hadn't officially started yet, as others were still arriving, but this was a good sign because everyone was already having a good time!

-We went to the third floor, formed a circle, and each gave a seven-second elevator pitch describing ourselves, our interests, and our tech goals.
+We went to the third floor, formed a circle, and each gave a seven-second elevator pitch describing ourselves, our tech goals, and our interests.
 This activity aimed to help people form groups with common interests.
-I was surprisingly nervous and slurred my speech, as I was unprepared with a pitch.
+I was surprisingly nervous and slurred my speech as I tried to explain that I am a self-taught developer learning React and a guitarist—because they asked us to mention a non-tech interest or hobby.
+My statement did not adequately convey what I was there to accomplish.
+Did I want help with React, or did I want to talk about music?

-**Tips for Perfecting Your Elevator Pitch:**
+**To help you perfect your elevator pitch, here are some tips:**

 1. **Prepare Your Pitch**: Write and practice a concise seven-second pitch that includes your name, interests, and tech goals.